Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Related Work

 \subsubsection{Information Retrieval Methods}

 \textbf{IR}-based approaches typically include a series of procedures as follows: question-specific graph extraction, question semantics representation, extracted graph-based reasoning and answer candidates ranking.
-Given a complex question description, these methods \cite{chen2019uhopKGQA,jain2016fmnKGQA} first construct a question-specific subgraph which includes all question-related entity nodes and relation edges from KGs without generating an executable logic formula, then employ a question representation module to encode user question tokens as low-dimensional vectors.
-Secondly, An extracted-graph based reasoning module conducts a semantic matching algorithm to aggregate the center entity' neighborhoods information from the question-specific subgraph.
-At the end of the reasoning, they rank all the entities' scores in the subgraph by utilizing an answer ranking module and predict the top-ranked entities as the final answers.
+Given a complex question description, these methods \cite{chen2019uhopKGQA,jain2016fmnKGQA} first construct a question-specific subgraph which includes all question-related entity nodes and relation edges from KGs without generating an executable logic formula, This is followed by employing a question representation module to encode user-question tokens as low-dimensional vectors.
+Secondly, an extracted-graph based reasoning module conducts a semantic matching algorithm to aggregate the center entity's neighborhoods' information from the question-specific subgraph.
+At the end of the reasoning, they rank all the entities' scores in the subgraph by applying an answer-ranking module to predict the top-ranked entities as the final answers.
 Based on feature representation technology, IR-based approaches can be divided into feature engineering-based approaches and representation learning-based approaches.

-\textit{IR-based} feature engineering approaches \cite{irfrmethod} rely on manually defined and extracted features, which are time-consuming and can not detect the whole question semantics.
+\textit{IR-based} feature engineering approaches \cite{irfrmethod} rely on manually defined and extracted features, which are time-consuming and cannot detect the whole question semantics.
 To solve these problems, representation learning \textit{IR-based} methods convert questions and related entities into distributed vector representations in the same dimension space and treat KGQA tasks as semantic matching between distributed representations of questions and candidate answers \cite{fu2020surveyQA}.

-Sun et al. \cite{sun2018graftnet} proposed a integrated framework namely \textit{GRAFT-Net}, which is adopted an knowledge fusion strategy, where the answers are selected from a heterogeneous question-specific subgraph constructed from the KG and textual documents based on the given questions.
+Sun et al. \cite{sun2018graftnet} propose a integrated framework namely \textit{GRAFT-Net}, which is adopted an knowledge fusion strategy, where the answers are selected from a heterogeneous question-specific subgraph constructed from the KG and textual documents based on the given questions.
 The subgraph contains three factors: entity nodes, sentence nodes and a special type of edges which indicates the mutual relations between entity and sentence nodes.
-During answer detection, the convolution neural network GRAFT-Net spreads central entity node feature to neighboring nodes in several iterations and determines whether an entity node is answer or not.
+During answer detection, the convolution neural network GRAFT-Net spreads central entity node feature to neighboring nodes in several iterations and determines whether an entity node is an answer or not.